 Lessen Your Trash Impact

+Another option is to limit your plastic and trash in the first place.
 Bring a device that allows you to clean your own water instead of buying and disposing of plastic water bottles.
-You can use a SteriPen, or LifeStraw.
+You can use a SteriPen, or LifeStraw (here’s a review of how and why to use one while traveling).
 We’ve already highlighted the big issue of trash, and massive use of water bottles is a huge contributor to that.
 At the very least, bring a water bottle, as many guesthouses and hotels have fill-up stations with filtered water.

 Choose Your Activities With Care

-There is no easy way to lay out “do this but not that” for every country in the world.
+There is no easy way to lay out “do this but not that” for every country in the world (although our free Responsible Travel Guides take a stab at it).
 Instead, think of the impact of your activities at every level.
 What did it take to get the animal there and is it being treated humanely.
 Does the tourism activity foster cultural understanding and exchange?
 Or does it instead provide little more than a good photo opportunity?
 The answer to these two questions should inform your behaviors.